BigSoftVideo/DOTEbase/tags.md

 ### Tag Manager

-We are working on a Tag manager in _DOTEbase_ to enable the user to add, delete and rename tags.
+We are working on a Tag manager in _DOTEbase_ to enable the user to add, delete and rename tags in and across DOTEspaces.